CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 The final condition we will discover through our filters can be found by filtering `place`.
 Clear all filters except for `place`.
 Type in "California" and then switch to the SQL tab.
 You will see a new keyword ILIKE that does basic [regular expression](http://www.postgresql.org/docs/9.0/static/functions-matching.html) matching that is _case-insensitive_.
 If you want case-sensitive matching instead, you need to use LIKE.

 To avoid confusion with the _*_ in the SELECT statement, the wildcard that is used for pattern matching with LIKE and ILIKE is the percent symbol: %.
 Placed at the front of the string, `place ILIKE '%california'`, matches all strings that end in "California", regardless of case.
 Placed at the end, `'california%'`, matches all strings that begin with "California".
-Placed on both ends as produced by the filter, it matches all strings that contain "California".
+Placed on both ends, `'%california%'`,  as produced by the filter, it matches all strings that contain "California".

 While % matches a sequence of zero or more characters, the underscore (_) matches any single character.
 The following will match "California": `'_a_i_o_n_a'`.